Monmouth Castle: Civil War

 In the tumult of the English Civil War, Monmouth Castle changed hands three times, finally falling to the Parliamentarians in 1645.
 Oliver Cromwell visited Monmouth in 1646, and according to tradition ordered the slighting (demolition) of the castle.
 On 1 March 1647, the House of Commons resolved "That the Town and Castle of Monmouth be disgarisoned, and the Works slighted".
 The demolition process began with the round tower on 30 March 1647.
 The events were recorded in the diary, now lost, of More Pye, then usher at Monmouth School.
 The demolition took months, and Pye's diary also recorded the collapse on 22 December 1647; "about twelve o'clock, the Tower in the Castle of Monmouth fell down, upon one side, whilst we were at sermon".
 William Gilpin, visiting Monmouth on his Wye Tour, described the castle's decline by the end of the 18th century; "The transmutations of time are often ludicrous... formerly the palace of a king, and birth-place of a mighty prince: it is now converted into a yard for fatting ducks".

 Great Castle House was built in 1673, on the site of the old round tower, by Henry Somerset, 1st Duke of Beaufort.
 It is a Grade I listed building, and has been described as "a house of splendid swagger outside and in".
 It later became used for the Assize Courts, until they relocated to the new Shire Hall in 1725.

 Modern history

 Only fragments of the castle, including the Great Tower and Hall and parts of the walls, remain above ground, and on the site Castle House and Great House have been built.
-In 1875, the Royal Monmouthshire Royal Engineers Militia, the senior Territorial Army regiment today, made it their Headquarters building and so it remains.
+In 1875, the Royal Monmouthshire Royal Engineers Militia, the senior Army Reserve regiment today, made it their Headquarters building and so it remains.
 It is one of the few British castles in continuous military occupancy.
 The Royal Monmouthshire Royal Engineers museum is located in the stable block attached to Great Castle House.
 It includes exhibits relating to the history of the regiment from 1539 to the present day.

 The castle is a Grade I listed building and a scheduled monument in the care of Cadw.